 Coaches have more continual education now than ever before.
 It’s important to allocate the budget efficiently and to focus on information that is likely to be used.
 Thought leaders are often brought in to conduct internal education, as travel for groups of coaches is expensive and requires coaches to leave their training groups.
 Online education is growing, as there are several high-quality seminars recorded on video, and it can be watched in correspondence fashion.
 In addition to the educational opportunities available, career development workshops are growing in popularity.
-The coaching profession is seen as a leadership role, and many experienced coaches become high performance directors and athletic administrators down the road.

 Reviews and Update of Policies and Procedures